Create a CAP Project with SAP Business Application Studio

 entity.
 TheAuthors

-entity is part of your domain model (data-model.cds
+entity is part of your domain model (schema.cds

 ) but isn’t exposed through theCatalogService